Department of Geriatric Medicine Electives

 home care, and/or nursing home settings.
 A variety of instructional methods will be utilized, including clinical experiences and

-seminar sessions.
+workshop sessions.
 In addition to a range of clinical settings and patient experiences, this rotation also involves a range of

 interdisciplinary teachers such as nurses, social workers and chaplains.
 Teaching and learning across disciplines is a key component